List of Nodes

 Set General Metadata: Change limited metadata values in an image including title, author, description, and copyright.

-Set Specific Metadata: Change a wide array of metadata values in an image including IPTC and EXIF data.
+Set Specific Metadata (Pro): Change a wide array of metadata values in an image including IPTC and EXIF data.

-Change Bits Per Channel: Change the bits per channel component of images to 8, 16, or 32 bits.
+Change Bits Per Channel (Pro): Change the bits per channel component of images to 8, 16, or 32 bits.

-Extract Depth Data: Copies out the depth data to the write folder from images which contain it.
+Extract Depth Image (Pro): Copies out the depth data to the write folder from images which contain it.
 It turns the image asset into an asset for the depth data

 Single Transparent Pixel: Puts a single transparent pixel in the bottom left corner of an image.
 Great for social sites which will otherwise compress an image if it has no transparency.
 Only TIFF, PNG, and JPEG2000 file formats support transparency.

-Workflow Notes: A place to add text and notes about your workflow.
-The information in the workflow notes node does not get written out with your images.
+Workflow Notes: A place to add text and notes about the workflow.
+The information in the workflow notes node does not get written out with the images.

-Shell Script: Run a shell script before, after, or for each image run through this node.
+Shell Script (Pro): Run a shell script before, after, or for each image run through this node.
 When each image is run through the script, the first argument to the script is the location of the image.

 Sharpen Luminance: Increases image detail by sharpening.
 It operates on the luminance of the image, the chrominance of the pixels remains unchanged.